In this Article

 If the situation seems out of control or seems to worsen, you should call the doctor for an expert opinion.
 However, in most cases, this won’t be necessary.

-- If your child seems to have any deformity after the impact of the fall, you should visit a doctor immediately.
+- If your child seems to have any deformity after the fall, you should visit a doctor immediately.

 - Broken bones are another case of emergency, and you need to visit a hospital without any delay to get the necessary treatment for your toddler.